Copycat Sister Schubert’s Rolls (Soft, Buttery & Freezer-Friendly!)

 Store them in an airtight container at room temperature for up to 3 days.
 For longer storage, refrigerate or freeze.

-If you make these rolls, I’d love to see your creations!
-Share a photo on Instagram and tag me @lewisacreshomestead.
-Don’t forget to leave a star rating or written review below your feedback helps so much, and I truly appreciate it.
+If you make this recipe, I’d love to see it!
+Tag me on Instagram @lewisacreshomestead and don’t forget to leave a star rating or comment below, your feedback means so much!

 Shop Post